ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 ![multiple bindings](http://i.imgur.com/k2WXWEC.png)

-The above image demonstrates how a user can navigate through a hash itteration by typing `exit`, in the above case it takes 3 times, at which point the user hits the next binding.pry statement.
-Note the lines 23 in the first three snipets and then note the line 26 in the fourth one.
+The above image demonstrates how a user can navigate through a hash iteration by typing `exit`.
+In the above case it takes 3 iterations, at which point the user hits the next `binding.pry` statement.
+Note line 23 in the first three snipets and then note line 26 in the fourth one.

-**Documetation from within Pry**
+**Documentation from within Pry**

 ----

 Another useful feature is examining documentation while in Pry.
-To do that, first install the required gem using `gem install pry-doc` command.
-While in Pry type `show-doc Class_name#method_name` which will display related documentation.
+To do that, first install the required gem using the command `gem install pry-doc`.
+While in Pry, type `show-doc Class_name#method_name` which will display related documentation.
 A shortcut for show doc is `?` which results in `?
-Array#map!`.
+Array#map!`.(4)

 ![show-doc](http://i.imgur.com/fIJzpVy.png)